Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `sceneNode`

+*Read-only*.
 The scene graph node that the reference uses for rendering.

 **Returns**: